 California Waterfowl Hunt Program

-- Upwards of 1,275 hunters enjoyed hunts on almost 50,000 acres and 70 properties, including duck hunts on premier duck clubs as well as dove, turkey and big-game hunts.
+Upwards of 1,500 hunters enjoyed hunts on over 55,000 acres and 46 properties, including duck hunts on premier duck clubs as well as dove, turkey and big-game hunts.

 More than 25,000 Youths and Families Reached

-- We demonstrated to more than 9,700 students the value of wildlife conservation and the critical role hunters play, through field trips, presentations, hands-on projects and more.
+We demonstrated the value of wildlife habitat conservation and the critical role that hunters play to more than 13,000 students through field trips, presentations, hands-on projects and more.

-- Families enjoyed exciting games and conservation exhibits at festivals and outdoor expos this year, reaching almost 20,000 people.
+Families enjoyed exciting games and conservation exhibits at festivals and outdoor expos this year, reaching over 6,000 people.

 Training Tomorrow’s Leaders

-- College hunter camp provided an exciting opportunity to 15 UC Davis students destined to become wildlife managers who had no firsthand experience with hunting.
+Two College hunter camps provided exciting opportunities to 30 UC Davis and Humboldt State students destined to become wildlife managers who had no firsthand experience with hunting.

-- The Banding with Youth Program provided hands-on waterfowl research and field experience to more than 50 youth.
+The Banding with Youth Summer Program provided hands-on waterfowl research and field experience to 35 people.